The Imanari roll showed up in a big way on FloGrappling when Marvin Castelle hit the highlight reel move at Fight to Win Pro 24.

 'Ashikan Judan' himself has been fighting MMA in Japan and all over the world from the time he was 18 years old.
 Ever since Imanari has been putting his unorthodox style of grappling on display for the world to see.
 Although flashy, his style was at first greeted with much dismay.
 Many in mainstream MMA referred to Imanari's techniques as 'flopping' or ineffective.

 If at first competitors and analysts were reluctant to see the benefits of Imanari's grappling approach they were forced to pay attention when he started to find success over and over again.
-The Master of Leglocks has over fifty professional fights in his hall of fame career, and has ended 11 of those bouts by way of heelhook.
+The leglock master has over 50 professional fights in his hall of fame career, and has ended 11 of those bouts by way of heelhook.
 A staggering number for such an otherwise rare submission.

 In 2016 the Imanari roll returned to the mainstream when BJJ black belt Ryan Hall used the technique with great success on the UFC reality show The Ultimate Fighter.
 Hall became the most feared member of the roster after he repeatedly took out members of Conor McGregor's team of European fighters with his lavish rolls.